Here is a list of the most frequently asked questions I receive. If you have a question that can’t be answered here please contact me.

 Have you ever wondered why Kefalonia has so many modern buildings?
 Well, Greece is amongst the most earthquake prone countries in Europe, and since Kefalonia lies just to the east of a major tectonic fault (European and Aegean plates) it experiences many of them.

 Earthquakes occur frequently on the island but most are over before you’ve even noticed them.
-There have been several notable earthquakes since 1953 but because of strict regulations on buildings the damaged caused by them has had less impact and with no serious injuries reported.
+There have been several notable earthquakes since 1953 but because of strict regulations on buildings the damage caused by them has had less impact and with no serious injuries reported.

 You can be assured that all modern building work carried out is legally bound to adhere to strict guidelines to withstand major seismic activity – all buildings must have concrete foundations and be reinforced with steelwork in their structures.

 It is indeed impossible to predict earthquakes but planning for them is key.
 As all new buildings have these strict regulations you can be sure that you are in safe hands on the island.
+Remember that the new guidelines suggest that it is safer to stay inside if you experience one during your trip!

-In a word, No!
-There are a few nightclubs on the island usually situated in the capital of Argostoli, or just on the outskirts of some towns and villages.
+There are a few nightclubs on the island usually situated in the capital of Argostoli around Lassi and Skala area and a lot of beach bars on the most popular beaches.
 Most of the towns and villages have cafes and bars that stay open late with low key atmosphere.
 It is as easy to find non-alcoholic drinks as it is to find alcoholic ones.
-Greek nightlife tends to centre on eating out, listening to traditional music and having coffee or a beer with friends.
-You can find a more lively nightlife vibe in areas such as Argostoli, Skala and Lassi.

 Shopping & Services